Micky Mellon: Fleetwood Town

 Fleetwood chairman Andy Pilley appointed Mellon as manager on 23 September, succeeding Tony Greenwood.
 Mellon initially divided his time between coaching the Under-15 and Under-16 teams at Burnley and managing Fleetwood.
 However, on 12 January 2009, his position was made full-time, a first in the history of the club.
 Mellon led Fleetwood to a successful FA Cup run, reaching the second round for the first time in their history.
 He introduced a number of new faces to the playing staff, and over the course of the season produced a settled team with increasingly improving league results.
 Fleetwood finished the season in eighth place, having been bottom of the league when he was appointed.

 From the beginning of the 2009–10 season, Fleetwood were seen as serious promotion contenders.
 By the end of 2009, Southport and Fleetwood had established themselves as the two strongest teams in the league.
 A 5–0 defeat to Southport on Boxing Day at Haig Avenue appeared to have tipped the balance Southport's way, but this was followed by a 4–0 Fleetwood victory in the return fixture at Highbury on New Year's Day.

-The demise of Farsley Celtic late in the season led their entire 2009–10 playing record being expunged, thereby costing Fleetwood three points relative to Southport.
+The demise of Farsley Celtic late in the season led to their entire 2009–10 playing record being expunged, thereby costing Fleetwood three points relative to Southport.
 Fleetwood appealed against the decision but the appeal was rejected the day before the last match of the season, leaving Southport one point ahead.
 A final day 2–0 victory over Stalybridge Celtic proved ultimately inadequate in securing the championship as Southport defeated Eastwood Town 3–0 away from home to win the championship, and the automatic promotion place, by one point.
 A two-legged playoff semi-final against Droylsden away was decided on penalties, as a 2–0 defeat, countered by a 3–1 victory at Highbury.
 Goalkeeper Danny Hurst saved the last penalty to put Fleetwood through 4–3.
 The final was played against Alfreton Town at Highbury on 9 May, in front of a new record capacity crowd of 3,592.

 Fleetwood defeated Alfreton 2–1 in the play-off final.
 The team's second-place finish and ultimate promotion to the Conference, the fifth tier of English football, secured the highest position in the club's history since the 1997 re-establishment.

 In the 2010–2011 season, Fleetwood finished fifth in the Conference National, losing the play-off semi-final 8–1 on aggregate to Wimbledon.

 Fleetwood won the 2011–2012 Conference National, attaining 103 points in the process.
 Fleetwood progressed to the third round of the FA Cup for the first time in their history; beating Wycombe and Yeovil before finally succumbing 5–1 to neighbours Blackpool in front of a sell-out crowd.

 After three defeats in a row, including a second round FA Cup exit to Aldershot Town, Mellon was sacked on 1 December 2012 with Fleetwood in 4th place.